Thai police say they won't deport Saudi woman seeking asylum

-The head of Thailand's immigration police said that a young Saudi woman who was stopped in Bangkok as she was trying to travel to Australia for asylum to escape alleged abuse by her family will not be sent anywhere against her wishes.
+The head of Thailand's immigration police said yesterday that an 18-year-old Saudi woman who was stopped in Bangkok as she was trying to travel to Australia for asylum to escape alleged abuse by her family will not be sent anywhere against her wishes.

+The woman, Rahaf Mohammed Alqunun, was allowed to temporarily enter Thailand under the protection of the UN refugee agency, which was expected to take at least five to seven days to evaluate her case and claims for asylum status.

+Thai immigration police released photos of Alqunun after she left the room at a Bangkok airport hotel where she had been holed up.
+Where she would stay in the Thai capital was not announced.

-Rahaf Mohammed Alqunun remained barricaded in an airport hotel room while sending out desperate pleas for help over social media.
-The 18-year-old began posting on Twitter late Saturday after her passport was taken away when she arrived in Bangkok on a flight from Kuwait.
-She has been appealing for aid from the United Nations refugee agency, known as UNHCR, and anyone else who can help.
+Alqunun had stayed in the room while sending out desperate pleas for help over social media.
+She began posting on Twitter late Saturday after her passport was taken away when she arrived in Bangkok on a flight from Kuwait.

-"I'm not leaving my room until I see UNHCR.
-I want asylum," she said in a video posted to Twitter.
+The agreement allowing her to leave the airport came after officials from the UN refugee agency, known as UNHCR, met with Thai immigration police chief Major General Surachate Hakparn, and then with Alqunun.

+UNHCR declined to release any details of its meeting with Alqunun, but its representative in Thailand, Giuseppe De Vincentiis, noted "a good spirit of collaboration so far" with Thai officials.

+"She fled hardship.
+Thailand is a land of smiles," he said.
+"We will not send anyone to die.
+We will not do that.
+We will adhere to human rights under the rule of law."

+On Twitter, Alqunun had written of being in "real danger" if forced to return to her family in Saudi Arabia, and has claimed in media interviews that she could be killed.
+She told the BBC that she had renounced Islam and is fearful of her father's retaliation.

-Her planned forced departure Monday morning was averted as she stayed in her room, with furniture piled up against the door, photos she posted online showed.
+Alqunun's planned forced departure on Monday morning was averted as she stayed in her hotel room, with furniture piled up against the door, photos she posted online showed.

-Alqunun's plight mirrors that of other Saudi women who in recent years have turned to social media to amplify their calls for help while trying to flee abusive families.
-Alqunun's Twitter account has attracted tens of thousands of followers in less than 48 hours and her story has grabbed the attention of foreign governments and the U.N. refugee agency.
+Her plight mirrors that of other Saudi women who in recent years have turned to social media to amplify their calls for help while trying to flee abusive families.
+Alqunun's Twitter account attracted more than 50,000 followers in less than 48 hours and her story grabbed the attention of foreign governments as well as the UN refugee agency.

 Her pleas for asylum have also brought international attention to the obstacles women face in Saudi Arabia under male guardianship laws, which require that women, regardless of their age, have the consent of a male relative — usually a father or husband — to travel, obtain a passport or marry.

-It also shows the limits of reforms being pushed by Saudi Arabia's powerful Crown Prince Mohamed bin Salman as he struggles to repair damage to his reputation after the grisly killing three months ago of Saudi writer Jamal Khashoggi by Saudi agents in Istanbul.
+They also show the limits of reforms being pushed by Saudi Arabia's powerful Crown Prince Mohamed bin Salman as he struggles to repair damage to his reputation after the grisly killing three months ago of Saudi writer Jamal Khashoggi by Saudi agents in Istanbul.

-On Twitter, Alqunun wrote of being in "real danger" if forced to return to her family in Saudi Arabia, and has claimed in media interviews that she could be killed.
-She told the BBC that she had renounced Islam and is fearful of her father's retaliation.

 Alqunun told Human Rights Watch that she was fleeing beatings and death threats from her male relatives who forced her to remain in her room for six months for cutting her hair.

-Surachate also said if Thai authorities decide not to send her back to Saudi Arabia, they would have to provide their reasons to Saudi authorities in order not to not affect the countries' relations.

-The office of the United Nations High Commissioner for Refugees said it was following Alqunun's case and "trying to seek access from the Thai authorities" to meet with her to assess her need for international protection.

-Phil Robertson, deputy Asia director for Human Rights Watch, told The Associated Press that Thailand should give Alqunun back her passport and let her continue her journey to Australia.
+Phil Robertson, deputy Asia director for Human Rights Watch, said Thailand should give Alqunun back her passport and let her continue her journey to Australia.

 "She has a valid Australian visa," he said.
 "The key thing is she should not be sent back to Saudi Arabia, she should not be sent back into harm's way."